dfo-pacific-science/dfo-salmon-ontology/docs/TERM_TABLE_DOCUMENTATION_WORKFLOW.md

 - Review `scripts/sparql/habitat-terms.rq` to see generated query

 **Step 4: Website automatically reflects changes**
-- The website now reads themes directly from `themes.yml` - no manual updates needed
+- The website reads the generated CSVs in `data/ontology/release/artifacts/term-tables/` (Quarto does **not** read `themes.yml` directly).
-- The tabbed interface will automatically display the new theme's table using `reactable`
+- The tabbed/accordion interface will automatically display the new theme’s table using `reactable`.
-- No separate theme page file is needed - all themes are on the main page
+- No separate theme page file is needed—all themes are on the main page.
-- Pre-commit hooks will automatically update the submodule and regenerate term tables when you commit
+- Regeneration is manual: run `python scripts/extract-term-tables.py` (or `make publish-and-extract`), then sync to DSU with `make dsu-sync-term-tables ...`.

 ### Modifying Existing Themes